Angelo and Pete find surprisingly great fishing-–-and countless species of fish—on the populated U.S. border waters of the St. Clair River.

-Angelo and Pete visit the beach community of Mitchell’s Bay on Lake St. Clair, a border lake that lies a mere 10km (6 miles) north of Downtown Detroit/Windsor.
-Surrounded by major urban centres, Lake St. Clair and the St. Clair River nonetheless features some of the best fishing in Canada, whether it be Smallmouth Bass, Largemouth Bass, Walleye, Muskie, and Pike.
+Angelo and Pete visit the beach community of Mitchell’s Bay on Lake St. Clair, a border lake that lies a mere 10 km (6 miles) north of Downtown Detroit and Windsor.
+Surrounded by major urban centres, Lake St. Clair and the St. Clair River nonetheless feature some of the best fishing in Canada, whether it be for Smallmouth Bass, Largemouth Bass, Walleye, muskie, or Pike.

-As a border lake, St. Clair presents some special circumstances regarding licences and international identifications, but more than makes up for that with its tremendous stocks of sport fish.
-Despite its shallow and nearly featureless bottom, the lake consistently ranks as one of the best in Canada for Smallmouth – as well as for other species.
+As a border lake, St. Clair presents some special restrictions regarding licences and international identifications, but more than makes up for that with its tremendous stock of sport fish.
+Despite its shallow and nearly featureless bottom, the lake consistently ranks as one of the best in Canada for Smallmouth—as well as other species.

-The Walpole Island Rod and Gun club is a perfect place to stay for the travelling angler to St Clair.
-It’s situated smack dab on the edge of one of the many Largemouth loaded canals that run in this area.
-As well, the boat launch is just a short drive away.
+The Walpole Island Rod and Gun Club is a perfect place to stay for the angler travelling to St Clair.
+It’s situated smack dab on the edge of one of the many Largemouth loaded canals that run through this area.
+The boat launch is also just a short drive away.

-When fishing a river system like the St Clair River one needs to remember that current can be a very important factor.
-Not to say that all fishing areas are current influenced but the majority are.
-A ½ ounce Flipping Jig (black or green) or a 3/8 ounce Tungsten worm weight (Ang used this on a Yamamoto 10” worm) will help in the Largemouth Water while the same weights in a Tube Jig head and Dropshot weights will deal well with the Smallies.
+When fishing a river system like the St Clair River, one needs to remember that current can play a major role.
+This is not to say that all fishing areas are influenced by current—but the majority are.
+A ½ ounce Flipping Jig (black or green) or a 3/8 ounce Tungsten worm weight (Ang used this on a Yamamoto 10” worm) will help in the Largemouth water, while the same weights in a Tube Jig head and Drop Shot weights will deal well with the smallies.

-The back channels are perfect for 2 anglers to pitch for Largies.
-In the narrow areas, each angler can take a side covering water fast.
-In the wider sections, both can work the same side making sure not to pitch or flip to the area that buddy just hit.
-You can fish fast here as these Largemouth are waiting for something to drop into their feeding abode.
+The back channels are perfect for two anglers to pitch for largies.
+In the narrow areas, each angler can take a side, covering water fast.
+In the wider sections, both can work the same side, making sure not to pitch or flip to the area that buddy just hit.
+You can fish fast here as these Largemouth are waiting for something to drop into their feeding zone.

-As an important note, this shoot was during the hottest part of the 2013 summer… scorching temperatures of probably close to 100 degrees F. It was killer on us but the fish still bit with aggression.
-If your fishing these conditions make sure you bring and drink lots of water… you’ll fish much more effectively!
+As an aside, this shoot took place during the hottest part of the summer.
+There were scorching temperatures of probably close to 100 degrees Fahrenheit.
+It was killer on us, but the fish still bit with aggression.
+If you’re fishing these conditions, make sure you bring and drink lots of water.